 Student loans are the bane of many young professionals’ existence.
 I have worked with several physicians with $200,000-300,000 in student loan debt.

 Fortunately one of these physicians met the 4 requirements for Public Student Loan Forgiveness.
-Which means that if he continues working for a qualified employer and makes 120 on-time qualified payments on his Federal Direct student loans, a good portion of that debt will be erased.
+Which means that if he continues working for a qualified employer and makes 120 on-time qualified payments on his Federal Direct student loans, via a qualified income based repayment plan, a good portion of that debt could be erased.

 There are 4 important requirements you must meet to qualify for Public Student Loan Forgiveness and to stay qualified until your remaining loan balances are actually forgiven.
 Today we’ll go over four things you need to make sure you’re doing so you can qualify for Public Student Loan Forgiveness (plus some best practices).